-Along with the goals to “through action on campus and in the immediate community, reduce emissions to 35% below 1990 levels by 2020 and purchase sufficient carbon offsets to achieve carbon neutrality by the end of 2020,” the Board of Trustees also committed in 2015 to investing “in projects that reduce carbon emissions in our local region.”
-In 2017, the college began exploring ways to integrate local projects into the school emission goals.
+In 2015 the Board of Trustees committed to reduce campus "emissions to 35% below 1990 levels by 2020 and purchase sufficient carbon offsets to achieve carbon neutrality by the end of 2020.”
+They also committed the college to invest “in projects that reduce carbon emissions in our local region.”
+In 2017, the college began exploring ways to integrate local projects into the school's emissions goals.
 Williams along with its peer institutions Amherst, Smith, and Hampshire hired the Center for EcoTechnology, a local environmental organization, to help design a fund through which the institutions could invest in carbon reduction projects and identify potential projects in the local community.

-The college initially explored the possibility of developing these projects as local offsets but found various challenges.
+The college initially explored the possibility of developing these projects as local carbon offsets but found various challenges.
 The main challenge was demonstrating the additionality (that the project would not have happened without someone purchasing carbon offsets) of many of these projects.
-Another challenge for projects that were additional was the costs of third-party verification, which for smaller scale, complex projects such as the ones being explored were prohibitively high.
+Another challenge for these projects was the costs of third-party verification, which for smaller scale, complex projects such as the ones being explored were prohibitively high.
 A report from the Campus Environmental Advisory Committee (CEAC) Working Group on Carbon Offsets outlines these challenges more extensively and other concerns regarding local offsets.
-Ultimately the College opted to not count these projects as offsets but decided to invest in them nonetheless - as it did not want the qualifications and formality of developing offsets to get in the way of doing projects that benefited the community and the college.
+Ultimately the College opted to not consider these projects offsets (nor count them against our emissions) but decided to invest in them nonetheless - as it did not want the qualifications and formality of developing offsets to get in the way of investing in projects that benefited the community and the college.

-Written by Austin Huang ‘22, Community Carbon Reduction Projects Intern, Spring 2019
+Written by Austin Huang ‘22, Community Carbon Reduction Intern, Spring 2019